Table of Contents

 Chapter 13 bankruptcy can Stop House Foreclosure

 In August 2005, just before the bankruptcy laws changed, I wrote in this space that there was a perfect storm brewing for the average consumer.
-Since then, the bankruptcy laws have changes (in the name of reform), and indeed, it is harder — but not impossible — to get a fresh start.
+Since then, the bankruptcy laws have changes, and indeed, it is harder — but not impossible — to get a fresh start.

 What happens if these homes with tapped out equity drop in value?
 We’re conditioned to believe that property values only go up Up UP! in Southern California.
 However, in 1989-1991, the real estate market peaked, leading to dropping property values.
 The result is that many people were “upside down” in their homes, meaning that that they owed more than it was worth.
 We expect this from a car loan since a car almost always depreciates faster than we can pay it off.
 But with a house?
 Yikes.